About Kath

 What if I'm nervous about the first call? +

-Completely normal, and honestly, it makes sense.
+Being nervous is completely normal, and honestly, it makes sense.
 Talking about the things that feel hard takes courage, especially if you've had experiences of not being understood or taken seriously.

 The consultation is designed to feel like a conversation, not an interview.
 There's nothing to prepare.
 Just show up as you are, that's exactly what I'm there to meet.